A-Z important info

 If you have any special requirements, you should contact the University Disability Liaison Unit on 5327 9757 or visit Disability support page.
 Please make your needs known to your RA or the Res Life staff to ensure your needs are being met.

 All RAs and many FedUni Living staff are trained in first aid.
 Every RA has a first aid kit and every residence has a bodily fluids spills kit.
-Any first aid administered should be reported to an RA as soon as soon as possible.
-Please do not misuse these as they are here for your safety.
+Any first aid administered should be reported to an RA as soon as soon.

 Hospital phone numbers